 About Ochsner Lafayette General

-Ochsner Lafayette General has more than 4,500 employees and serves 220,000 patients per year.
-The organization includes Ochsner Lafayette General Medical Center (LGMC), Ochsner Lafayette General Orthopaedic Hospital, Ochsner Lafayette General Surgical Hospital, Ochsner St. Martin Hospital, Ochsner University Hospital & Clinics UHC), Ochsner Acadia General Hospital and Ochsner Abrom Kaplan Memorial Hospital and a number of clinics, urgent cares and professional centers.
+Ochsner Lafayette General has more than 5,500 employees and serves 220,000 patients per year.
+The organization includes Ochsner Lafayette General Medical Center, Ochsner Lafayette General Orthopedic Hospital, Ochsner Lafayette General Surgical Hospital, Ochsner St. Martin Hospital, Ochsner University Hospital & Clinics, Ochsner Acadia General Hospital, Ochsner Abrom Kaplan Memorial Hospital, Ochsner American Legion Hospital and a number of clinics, urgent cares and professional centers.
 Ochsner LGMC is the only Level II Trauma Center in Southwest Louisiana.
 Both Ochsner LGMC and Ochsner UHC are major teaching hospitals, providing graduate medical education across many disciplines.